LucGeritz/IExpect/readme.md

 More the negative type?
 How about `$I->expect(1+1)->not()->equals(3)`.

 While I'm still working at the documentation please refer to the source of the `Expectation` class what more it can do.
-In the `demo` folder you can find a very useful example as well.
+In the `demo` folder you can find very useful examples as well.

 You want more checks?
 It's easy to extend the Expectation class.